aryapandit200408/Verilog_for_BETCE/README.md

 You must finish this series up to video number 22, ie. writing test benches.
 Don't forget to make notes as these would come in handy during interviews.
 By now the theory part of how a simple Verilog code works and the testbench part would be clear.
 3. **Getting suited:** Go to [ProblemSets-HDLBits](https://hdlbits.01xz.net/wiki/Problem_sets) and attempt all the questions.
 Try applying you knowledge from the lectures and you own understanding.
 Please refrain from just getting the answer using chatgpt or the internet, without even trying.
-4. **Doubts:** At any point if you feel any doubt on a certain topic, revisit those parts from Samir Palnitkar's Book or ChipVerify's website, or the NPTEL Lecture
+4. **Doubts:** At any point if you feel any doubt on a certain topic, revisit those parts from Samir Palnitkar's Book, ChipVerify's website, or the NPTEL Lecture
 5. **Vivado:** After covering HDLBits, you are supposed to move on to vivado.
 6. **Assignments:** Try replicating MKN Sir's assignments in Vivado using all the knowledge you have gained till now.
    Let's take an example to illustrate the process:-